Genez-io/deployapps-landing-page/content/posts/neon-postgres.md

 Among the many features unlocked by this integration, Neon Postgres allows you to:

 - Branch your data for production, development, testing, and other purposes.
 This enables you to efficiently change between different environments as well as setting up continuous integration and delivery pipelines.
 - Integrate with GitHub actions so that your database can stay up to date to any environment you are using.
-Genezio also supports staging environments so that you may fully utilize the branching feature provided by Neon.
+DeployApps also supports staging environments so that you may fully utilize the branching feature provided by Neon.
 - Use vector databases using the `pgvector` extension.
 You can find a ChatBot application that uses this concept {{< external-link link="https://github.com/neondatabase/ask-neon" >}}here{{< /external-link >}}.

 - Neon Pro Plan users also have access to autoscaling.